-There have been times during the past year when good news has seemed in short supply, if not entirely absent, but joint managing partner Tim Clark looks at some of the recent news that may provide businesses based in and around the Thames Valley with welcome boost.
+There have been times during the past year when good news has seemed in short supply, if not entirely absent, but joint managing partner Tim Clark looks at some of the recent news that may provide businesses based in and around the Thames Valley with a welcome boost.

 The Bank of England’s Monetary Policy Report

-As the Bank of England voted to hold interest rates at 0.1%, it predicted that economic growth will "recover rapidly" in 2021, thanks to increasing consumer confidence and spending as a result of the vaccination programme that has so far been so successful.
+As the Bank of England voted to hold interest rates at 0.1% last month, it also predicted that economic growth will "recover rapidly" in 2021, thanks to increasing consumer confidence and spending as a result of the vaccination programme that has so far been so successful.

-The Bank’s Monetary Policy Report for February suggests that GDP increased in the final quarter of last year, to a level around 8% below that of 12 months earlier.
-It described the outcome as “materially stronger than expected” in its November report.
+The Bank’s Monetary Policy Report for February suggests that GDP increased in the final quarter of last year, to a level around 8% below that of 12 months earlier and described the outcome as “materially stronger than expected” in its November report.

-Obviously the current Lockdown will take its toll and in this quarter, the Bank predicts a fall in GDP of 4%, forecasting that the impact will not be as severe as that seen during the first national lockdown last spring reflecting how the country has overall been able to adapt though this Lockdown has, of course, been harder on some sectors than others.
+Obviously the current Lockdown will take its toll and in this quarter, the Bank predicts a fall in GDP of 4%, but that is not as severe as that the fall seen during the first national lockdown last spring reflecting how the country has overall been able to adapt though this Lockdown has, of course, been harder on some sectors than others.

 Despite the more positive news, the report did caution that “The outlook for the economy remains unusually uncertain.
 It depends on the evolution of the pandemic, measures taken to protect public health, and how households, businesses and financial markets respond to these developments.”